ietf-wg-keytrans/draft-protocol/draft-ietf-keytrans-protocol.md

     log entry to the right.
 - If the log entry is distinguished:
-  - An inclusion or non-inclusion proof for a version is omitted only if it has previously been provided in the same query response from the same log entry.
+  - An inclusion or non-inclusion proof for a version is omitted only if it has previously been provided in the same query response for the same log entry.
     This may happen if the binary ladder is provided in a Monitor query response and the user owns the label being monitored.